SneWs/ycmd-configs/README.md

 # ycmd-configs
 This has some basic default .ycm_extra_conf.py files for various platforms and runtimes.
+If you have no clue what this is or why one would want to use this, go have a look at https://github.com/Valloric/YouCompleteMe and https://github.com/Valloric/ycmd .

 ### Windows 10 with VS 2017
 Rename the Windows 10 1803 - VS 2017 Basic .ycm_extra_conf.py to just .ycm_extra_conf.py and copy it to where you want to use it.
 Like